“Men are disturbed not by things, but by the view which they take of them.”– Epictetus

 Action: Avoiding dogs.

-Therefore, his previous feelings and thoughts associated with the behaviour also change when the therapy is successful.
-He no longer thinks dogs are dangerous nor feels fear when he’s near them.
+His previous feelings and thoughts associated with the behaviour also change when the therapy is successful.
+He no longer thinks dogs are dangerous, nor feels fear when he’s near them.

-Instead of seeing his past traumatic event as the reality of how things are with dogs, he begins to realize that his past traumatic event isn’t always how things are.
+Instead of seeing his past traumatic event as the reality of how things are with dogs, he realizes that’s not how things always are.
 This way, he overcomes his cognitive distortion of overgeneralization.

-Exposure therapy teaches a person that avoidance is no longer necessary to reduce anxiety.
+Exposure therapy teaches that avoidance is no longer necessary to reduce anxiety.
 It provides a corrective cognitive experience of the trauma-related stimulus.2

 The relationship between thoughts, feelings and actions is two-way and all the three factors can affect each other in either direction.

-Other critics point out that CBT fails to address the root cause of problems that have their origins in traumatic childhood experiences.
-They deem CBT as a “quick-fix” solution that doesn’t have long-term psychological benefits.
+Other critics point out that CBT doesn’t address the root cause of problems having their origins in childhood traumas.
+They deem CBT as a “quick-fix” solution that doesn’t have long-term benefits.

 At the end of the day, feelings are signals from our minds and one must address them, negative or positive.
-Any attempt to ignore negative emotions or distract yourself from them is going to fail.
+Any attempt to ignore negative emotions or distract yourself from them will fail.
 CBT does not encourage that.
 It contends that negative emotions are ‘false alarms’ that one’s distorted thoughts needlessly trigger.